Riyaz2815-Mohammed/Legal_Contract_Intelligence/README.md

-This is just an Starting Point.
+This is the starting point of our project